This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Maine’s Unsuitable Habitat for Rattlesnakes

-- Limited dens
+- Rocky landscape: Limited dens and hidey-holes.

 Rhode Island’s Absence of Native Rattlesnakes